-(1) Any cracked, broken, loose, or sagging frame member.
+(1) Any cracked, broken, loose, or sagging

 (2) Any loose or missing fasteners including fasteners attaching functional component suc as engine, transmission, steering gear, suspension, body parts, and fifth wheel. b.
 Tire and Wheel Clearance.
 Any condition b.
 Tire and Wheel Clearance.
 Any condition, including loading, that causes the body or frame to be in contact with a tire or any part of the wheel assemblies c.
 (1) Adjustable Axle Assemblies (Sliding Subframes).
 Adjustable axle assembly with locking pins missing or not engaged.
 10. Irres.

 a.
 Any tire on any steering axle of a power unit.

-(1) With less than 432 inch tread when

-measured at any point on a major tread groove.

-(2) Has body ply or belt material exposed

-through the tread or sidewall.
+(1) With less than 432 inch tread when measured at any point on a major tread groove.
+(2) Has body ply or belt material exposed through the tread or sidewall.

-(3) Has any tread or sidewall separation.

-(4) Has any tread or sidewall separation.

-(4) Has a cut where the ply or belt material is
+(3) Has any tread or sidewall separation (4) Has a cut where the ply or belt material is exposed.

-csposed.

-(5) Labeled "Not for Highway Use" or displaying other marking which would exclude use on steering axle.
+(5) Labeled "Not for Highway Use" or

+displaying other marking which would exclude

+use on steering axle.